Pride, Pleasure & Asexuality With Sex Educator Ev’Yan Whitney

 Welcome to Don’t Yuck My Yummm, Unbothered’s sexual wellness column and digital diary aimed at destigmatizing Black womxn’s intimate experiences.
-Trust us, this ain’t your mama’s how-to-guide.
-From the policing of our bodies, the antics of respectability politics, and the rise of toxic male "dating coaches," Black womxn are in need of a safe space for storytelling, education, and advocacy when it comes to sex.
-Don’t Yuck My Yummm is an opportunity to amplify the voices of folx who are doing the work.
-We encourage you to turn the mirror on yourself and join us on our self-discovery experience.
 This month, sex educator and content creator Ev'Yan Whitney talks about living their sexual wellness journey out loud on the internet, Pride for folx on the other side of the plus, and how to make the little things in life pleasurable.

+Before I was on the internet, I didn’t really have a sexual wellness journey.
+I was very disassociated from my sexuality and my own autonomy within my body.
+It wasn’t until I got on the internet and started chronicling some of these issues I was having that I began to work them out and understand the ways I needed to be better.
+I was raised in a really traditional, conservative Christian household that laid the foundation for so much of what I knew and what I now know about my body and my sexuality.
+I’ve had to unpack things, like signing a period contract when I was eight, over the decades.

 Advertisement